A special note regarding waste collection and COVID-19 and other infectious diseases:

 - Animal waste should be placed in a plastic bag before being put into cart.

 Waste collection does not occur in the Urban Services District on Metro Government Holidays.
-Some holidays are "no collection-no delay" holidays and residents affected by that holiday will resume their collections the following week.
-The other holidays incur a one day delay and all collections for the remainder of the week are also delayed one day.
+Holidays incur a one day delay and all collections for the remainder of the week are also delayed one day.

 Metro Government Holidays - one day delay for affected collection day and the remainder of the week